This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-In this example, #1 produces only a few lines of error messages, while #2 produces hundreds.
-Why such a big difference?
-Recall the two advantages of templates over macros mentioned in the first part: automatic type deduction and implicit instantiation.
-Only when template parameter deduction succeeds does template instantiation occur, and only then are errors in the function body checked.
+In the example above, #1 only has a few lines of error messages, while #2 has hundreds of lines.
+Why is there such a large difference?
+Do you remember the two advantages of templates over macros that we discussed in the first part?
+One is automatic type deduction, and the other is implicit instantiation.
+Only when template parameter deduction succeeds will template instantiation be triggered, and only then will errors in the function body be checked.

-This leads to a problem: when there are many layers of template nesting, the error might occur in the innermost template function, forcing the compiler to print the entire template instantiation stack.
+This leads to a problem: when there are many layers of nested templates, an error might occur in the innermost template function, but the compiler has to print out the entire template instantiation stack.

 struct A {};